 - Menarche is the start of the first menstrual period.
 Menarche has occurred at a younger age during the last century.
 This may be due to improved nutrition (and subsequent weight) in the population.

 - Normal menstruation then occurs in a monthly cycle until menopause, unless interrupted by pregnancy.
-A cycle may last between 21-35 days.

 The menstrual cycle is under the control of three sets of hormones: